Recommendations

 Max draws a detective to track down Ko-Ko and Fitz, who are hiding from their "boss".
 Later, when Ko-Ko and Fitz believe Max has been kidnapped, they call a detective to help locate him.

-The influence of Dave Fleischer in Ko-Ko Baffles the Bulls can be felt in the way modern Short films handle stylistic flair.
+The influence of Dave Fleischer in Ko-Ko Baffles the Bulls can be felt in the way modern Animation films handle stylistic flair.
 From the specific lighting choices to the pacing, this 1926 release set a high bar for atmospheric immersion.

 View Details